hammzj/cypress-page-object/docs/WORKING_WITH_NESTED_OBJECTS.md

 Cypress incorrectly selecting the wrong instance.
 Therefore, nested components _need_ to be also be chained from an element selector existing inside of the parent object.
 Luckily, that's able to happen in an `ElementCollection`.

-## Nesting component objects with the `_nestedComponent` utility function
+## Nesting component objects with the `performWithin` utility function

-A utility function exists in any `ElementCollection` instance named `_nestedComponent`.
+A utility function exists in any `ElementCollection` instance named `performWithin`.
 This allows you to add a nested component object/element collection to exist inside of your parent component/page object.
 Nested Objects should always be written in **SentenceCase**.

-`this._nestedComponent(baseElement, nestedComponent, fn)`
+`this.performWithin(baseElement, nestedComponent, fn)`

 It accepts the following parameters: